Elo rating system: Ratings inflation and deflation

 The term "inflation", applied to ratings, is meant to suggest that the level of playing strength demonstrated by the rated player is decreasing over time; conversely, "deflation" suggests that the level is advancing.
 For example, if there is inflation, a modern rating of 2500 means less than a historical rating of 2500, while the reverse is true if there is deflation.
-Using ratings to compare players between different eras is made more difficult when inflation or deflation are present.
-(See also Comparison of top chess players throughout history.)
+Using ratings to compare players between different eras is made more difficult when inflation or deflation are present (see also Comparison of top chess players throughout history).

 Analyzing FIDE rating lists over time, Jeff Sonas suggests that inflation may have taken place since about 1985.
 Sonas looks at the highest-rated players, rather than all rated players, and acknowledges that the changes in the distribution of ratings could have been caused by an increase of the standard of play at the highest levels, but looks for other causes as well.

 The number of people with ratings over 2700 has increased.
 Around 1979 there was only one active player (Anatoly Karpov) with a rating this high.
 In 1992 Viswanathan Anand was only the 8th player in chess history to reach the 2700 mark at that point of time.
 This increased to 15 players by 1994.
 33 players had a 2700+ rating in 2009 and 44 as of September 2012.
-The current benchmark for elite players lies beyond 2800.
+Only 14 players have ever broken a rating of 2800.